Back-end Engineering Articles

 Do you see something different?
 Yes, we have now =* ruby-3.0.3 [ x86_64 ] as current && default

-As you can see, it is relatively easy to switch between Ruby versions; you just have to take care of the current and the default version.
+As you can see is quite easy to jump between Ruby versions, you just have to take care about the current and the default version

 Step #7- Other RVM commands

-Type following commands to change just the current version (not the default version).
+To change just the current version (not the default version)

 $ rvm use 2.7.0